About this course

 On completion, you will understand several persuasive design ingredients and recipes, recognize them, and be able to apply them to your own work.

-Our 2-day workshop provides the pacing necessary to confidently absorb the material through a combination of lectures, exercises, group discussions, and a lot of critical analysis of digital technologies and campaigns.
+This workshop provides the pacing necessary to confidently absorb the material through a combination of lectures, exercises, group discussions, and a lot of critical analysis of digital technologies and campaigns.
 Unlike our 1-day course, our 2-day workshop includes persuasive design recipes—such as landing page design, gamification, and social diffusion—along with more implementation advice, such as tips on using optimization techniques to learn what works.

 This two-day workshop is ideal for those who wish to invest more time to gain a deeper learning experience or who are new to the topic and want to start from the ground up.

 - MODULE 1.
-The digital revolution and behavior change technology
+Persuasive psychology and technology

 - MODULE 2.
-Change and persuasion: It’s part of life
+Influence and change

 - MODULE 4.
 How people interact with technology

 - MODULE 5.
-Evidence-based design and optimization (in-depth)
+Evidence-based design and optimization

 - MODULE 6.
 Auditing the ingredients that make technology persuasive